-(Q) The PCSA shall refer any individual who inquires whether his or her name has been placed or remains within SACWIS as the subject of a report of alleged child abuse and/or neglect to ODJFS.
-An individual may submit a written request to ODJFS.
-The written request must contain the original signature of the individual who is the subject of the inquiry and the following:
+(Q) The PCSA shall refer any individual who inquires whether his or her name has been placed or remains within SACWIS as the alleged perpetrator of child abuse and/or neglect to ODJFS.
+An individual may submit a request to ODJFS.
+The request must contain the following:

 (1) The individual's full name, including maiden and any other names utilized; address; date of birth and social security number.